minikN/Tuzk/README.md

 ## Tuzk
 Tuzk is a CLI color scheme and theme generator, applier and manager written in PHP.

+## TODO
+- Adhere to Base16 standard
+- Preview color scheme in terminal
+- Experimental: Build API for extension?

 ### Inspiration
 I have taken great inspiration from budlabs' [mondo](https://github.com/budlabs/mondo).
 Tuzk is similarly built and organized.
 Mondo is written in BASH however.
 I have written Tuzk because mondo was lacking a couple of featrues I wanted to have.
 All credit however goes to budrich.
 Without his application, I probably would have never started developing Tuzk.